inmanta/inmanta-core/docs/language.rst

     // adding a value twice does not affect the relation,
     // s1.files still equals [f1, f2, f3]

-In addition, attributes can be assigned in a constructor using keyword arguments by using `**dct` where `dct` is a dictionary that contains attribute names as keys and the desired values as values.
+In addition, attributes can be assigned in a constructor using keyword arguments by using :code:`**dct` where :code:`dct` is a dictionary that contains attribute names as keys and the desired values as values.
 For example:

 .. code-block:: inmanta